 With the vanilla crop under increasing pressure, Givaudan is committed to developing a long term supply in Madagascar, the world’s largest producer.
 Givaudan’s teams, present throughout the year, work in partnership with the 3,000 vanilla producers and their families in 32 villages in order to promote the traceability of the beans and good farming practices for certification.

-“Our approach therefore was to take a substantial role in the management of the entire vanilla bean cycle, from collection to curing, preparation and export.
+“Our approach was to take a substantial role in the management of the entire vanilla bean cycle, from collection to curing, preparation and export.
 Through a joint venture with our long-standing partner and local experts, Henri Fraise Fils et Cie, we source vanilla beans directly from thousands of smallholder producers.”

-Sourcing vanilla in the right way also means that we have a responsibility to contribute to the future of those communities who are engaged in our vanilla supply chain.
-Through the Givaudan Foundation we partner with a local NGO to run a rural development programme to address the wider needs of food security, health and hygiene, education and the alternative sources of income.
+Sourcing vanilla in the right way is also about contributing to the future of those communities involved in our vanilla supply chain.
+Through the Givaudan Foundation, we have partnered with a local NGO to run a rural development programme to address the wider needs of food security, health and hygiene, education and alternative sources of income.